Zhao Chongguo: Later life

 After returning to Chang'an, Zhao became the Commandant of the Guards, one of the Nine Ministers.
 In this post, he managed the conscript troops which guarded the gates of the imperial palace of Weiyang in Chang'an.
 That year, Emperor Xuan recreated the post of Colonel Protector of the Qiang, which had become vacant at some point following its creation by Emperor Wu.
 Xin Tang, the younger brother of Xin Wuxian was appointed to the post; Zhao, although ill and unable to attend the previous meetings on the position, penned a memorial stating that Xin Tang was unsuitable for the position due to his alcoholism.
 Following Zhao's recommendation, the emperor revoked Xin Tang's appointment in lieu of his elder brother Xin Linzhong.

 During a dinner party, Zhao Ang described a private meeting he had once had with Emperor Wu to Xin Wuxian.
 Xin, seeking vengeance for his demotion back to Grand Administrator of Jiuquan, reported this breach of imperial confidence, and had Zhao Ang placed under probationary measures.
-Later in 60, Zhao Ang violated these measures by arriving at his father's headquarters and creating a great deal of disorder among his troops; Zhao Ang was demoted to petty officialdom and later committed suicide.
+Later in 60 BC, Zhao Ang violated these measures by arriving at his father's headquarters and creating a great deal of disorder among his troops; Zhao Ang was demoted to petty officialdom and later committed suicide.
 Zhao Chongguo held a funeral for his son, for which he was granted a four-horse coach and 13.32 kg of gold—sixty catties.